arshiya2704/cmpe281-piedpiper/ACTIVITIES.md

 # BonAppétit

 ### Week 8 updates:
+Jigar:-
+- Tested APIs wchich includes cross server calls
+- Fixed some bugs in backend
+- Added more functionalities in frontend server
+- Bug fixes in frontend
+- Updated docker image for backend APIs
+- Created API request for group orders

 Nikita:-
-- Tested my API calls with postma to check whether they were running fine or not.
+- Tested my API calls with postman to check whether they were running fine or not.
 - Created docker image of my application ans tested whether it works fine or not.
 - Fixed the necessary bugs that I encountered while building docker image, hence had to modify the dependencies that were being included in as it was not compatible with the version of node in docker .